onyx-platform/onyx-java/README.md

 ### Java Objects

-Inclusion of Java objects requires that you provide a concrete subclass of OnyxMethod:<br>
+Inclusion of Java task objects in a workflow requires that you provide a concrete subclass of OnyxMethod:<br>
 <br>
 ```
 package onyxplatform.test;